unitaryfoundation/jeff/rfcs/text/0032-structured-benchmark-programs.md

 The following list outlines the proposed structured benchmark programs to be included in the `benchmarks/structured` directory, along with brief description, grouped by the way they utilize structured control flow:

+[!NOTE]
-*Note: this list was created from previous discussions among community members and is open for further suggestions and modifications.*
+This list was created from previous discussions among community members and is open for further suggestions and modifications.*

 ## Static Loops without Dynamic Qubit Indexing